-For those driving independently, there is a car park at the cable car but availability cannot be guaranteed.
-Please ensure your car is equipped for all winter weather conditions with winter tires, possibly chains if necessary and a spade to dig the car out if there is heavy snowfall.
+For those driving independently, there is parking at the cable car but availability cannot be guaranteed.
+Please ensure that your car is equipped for all winter weather conditions with winter tyres, possibly chains, if necessary, and a spade to dig the car out if there is heavy snowfall.

 Temperatures at the Hotel of Ice